SushmaSantra/vue-file-upload/vue-file-upload/README.md

 export default {
   data () {
     return {
-      ImageMaxSize: 10, (size of file in mb, default value 10)
+      ImageMaxSize: 10, //(size of file in mb, default value 10)
-      canPreView: true/false, (to preview the file)
+      canPreView: true, //boolean value to preview the file
-      baseValue: 2/10, (1000 or 1024 conversion)
+      baseValue: 2, // 2 or 10 (1000 or 1024 conversion)
-      filesUploaded: []
+      filesUploaded: [],
-    }
+      isDisable: true, //You can disable the input label
+      updateCounter: 0 //You can increment this counter if you want to re-render your component }
   },
   methods: {